High School Overview

 High school students and their parent/guardians are expected to meet with their Educational Consultants weekly when school is in session.

 Students can choose from a variety of curriculum choices to meet their learning goals.
 Greater San Diego Academy has both textbook and online curriculum options that can be personalized to meet the unique needs of each learner.
 Consultants will work with students and their home teachers to choose the curriculum options that are best for each learner.
 Students and their home teachers will work closely with the educational consultants to create monthly and weekly personalized learning plans that clearly outline course goals and assignments that must be completed to stay on track for course completion.

 Students can choose from one of two graduation tracks.
 Students who wish to attend schools within the Cal State University and University of California systems will complete the requirements that fall within the A-G minimum requirements in order to be eligible to apply to schools within those university systems.
 Students who do not wish to meet the A-G minimum course requirements have the opportunity to follow the general education track which provides more flexibility in course choices while still meeting California’s high school graduation requirements.
 All students are required to complete 220 credits including a career plan, a technology requirement, a community service requirement, and a senior research project.
 Students work directly with their Educational Consultant to ensure that they are completing requirements that will help them meet their educational and future goals.

-Students are offered opportunities for tutoring, study hall, science labs, and small group support at our resource center.
+Students are offered opportunities for study hall at our resource center.
 Students are also able to use the computers at the resource center to complete assignments and take online assessments during designated high school hours.
 Students can schedule appointment times with their consultant for assessment and check-in meetings.
-Consultants and school provided tutors will also be available to work one-on-one and in small group settings during designated times to offer additional support and to answer questions about coursework and materials.